Adjusted Owner Benefit

 Adjust Owner Benefit for Owner’s Personal Expenses

-Probably the most common of all adjustments for small businesses, the owner’s personal expenses that are expensed as business expenses in the financial statement must be added back as an owner benefit.
+The owner’s personal expenses that are expensed through the financial statement as business expenses must be added back as an owner benefit.
 Such expenses are not business expenses but rather are of direct economic benefit to the owner.
 For example, say the owner of an auto shop purchases a sailboat for $200K.
 Then the owner uses that $200K expense as a business expense in his financial statement (such as a tax return or profit and loss statement).
 So long as it can be verified that the $200K expense was not used for business purposes (but rather for the owner’s benefit), then the $200K should be added to the adjusted owner benefit.

 Lenders Typically Do Not Count Personal Expenses as Owner Benefit

-Many buyers of businesses use lenders backed by the Small Business Administration (SBA) in order to fund their transactions.
-As a part of the lending process, the SBA will evaluate and determine their value of the business.
-This valuation process and result may differ dramatically from what the buyer and seller of the business agree upon.
+Many buyers of businesses use lenders backed by the Small Business Administration (SBA) in order to fund their transaction.
+As a part of the lending process, the SBA will appraise the value of the business.
+This appraisal may differ dramatically from what the buyer and seller of the business agree upon.
 Lenders do not typically count the owner’s personal expenses as being part of the adjusted owner benefit.
 Very seldom will a lender have an open mind and a willingness to go through the laborious process of verifying whether a company’s ‘business expenses’ on its tax returns or profit and loss statements are in fact the owner’s personal expenses.

 Adjust Rental Costs to Reflect Reality